 With the help of our strategic partners, the AWT Foundation has placed more than 1,000+ students into manufacturing careers.
 We have exposed over 300 5th and 6th grade students to careers in local communities.
 We have facilitated over 1,200 student, teacher, and parent tours of manufacturing facilities.
 We have been instrumental in access to transportation for manufacturing employees.
 By 2023, we will have trained 288 apprentices in the Northeast Ohio region.

 AWT’s mission: “To promote rewarding manufacturing careers for the long-term growth and sustainability of the manufacturing industry throughout Northeast Ohio.”

-AWT developed this apprenticeship model allow all types of companies (small, mid-sized, and large) to participate in apprenticeships and as a 501-c3 non-profit run by businesses leaders, we are able to pivot our program quickly to meet industry needs
+AWT developed this apprenticeship model to allow all types of companies (small, mid-sized, and large) to participate in apprenticeships, and as a 501-c3 non-profit run by businesses leaders, we are able to pivot our program quickly to meet industry needs

 What Programs are there?

 What do the apprentices learn?

 3. Precision Machinist